-There are three ways to travel direct from Bangkok to Vientiane in Laos:
+There are three ways to travel by public transport from Bangkok to Vientiane in Laos:

 - By Bus

 Use the Search Box below to book flights, train tickets and bus services from Bangkok to Vientiane.

 Tickets for a wide range of trains, flights and different bus services are available to book online.